-Methods for comparing schema mappings have been recently proposed in [27, 34, 29, 8].
-In [29, 8], schema mappings are compared with respect to their ability to transfer source data and avoid redundancy in the target databases, as well as their ability to cover target data.
-More relevant to the present paper is the work in [27], which introduces three notions of equivalence.
-The first one is the usual notion based on logic: two schema mappings are logically equivalent if they are indistinguishable by the semantics, i.e., if they are satisfied by the same set of database pairs.
-The other two notions, called data exchange and conjunctive query equivalence, respectively, are relaxations of logical equivalence, capturing indistinguishability for different purposes.
-In [34], schema mapping optimization is studied, based on logical equivalence.
-In particular, a set of optimality criteria are proposed for an important class of relational schema mappings, and rewriting rules for transforming a schema mapping into an equivalent optimal one are presented.
+Since the pioneering work in data integration [6], schema mappings have been widely investigated in the last years.
+Recently, several research works have been focused on principles and tools for comparing both schema mapping languages, and schema mappings expressed in a certain language [7-12].
+In [10], schema mapping optimization is studied, based on logical equivalence.
+A set of optimality criteria are proposed for an important class of relational schema mappings, and rewriting rules for transforming a schema mapping into an equivalent optimal one are presented.
 Notably, LAV and GAV enjoy many of the optimality criteria mentioned in the paper.
 It follows that the proposed rewriting rules often lead to transforming an input schema mapping into one of the two simplified forms.